DC Energy Assistance – Utility Assistance Programs | United Way NCA

 Pepco: 202-833-7500

-How to Apply for Utility Bill Assistance
+How to Apply for DC Energy Assistance & Utility Bill Aid

 For most DC utility assistance programs, you’ll need to reach out by the email address or phone number provided to apply for assistance.
 Some programs require you to create an online account and apply for assistance using their respective online portal.